soniatyburczy/llama2-qlora-sft-coverletter-project/README.md

 Qualifications: PhD in Computer Science
 ```

-**Cover Letter:
+**Cover Letter:**
 ```text
 "I am a skilled Machine Learning Engineer with a PhD in Computer Science. have previous experience as a Software Engineer at Facebook and am currently working at Google.
 My skillset includes Python, Tensorflow, Keras, and machine learning.
 I am excited about this opportunity and believe I would be a great fit for your team."
 ```
-This supervision example is problematic for several reasons:
+This supervision example is problematic for several reasons.

 1. The target text is generic and ungrounded
 It does not reference:
-* IBM
 * job-specific requirements
 * role expectations
-* the resume fields in any meaningful way
-It reads like a template generated without awareness of the input structure.

 2. It lacks structural consistency.
-A high-quality cover letter should contain:
+This is a paragraph, not a cover letter.
+There is no:
-* a tailored introduction
+* introduction
-* justification for fit based on both sides (job + resume)
-* role-specific alignment
-* a coherent closing
+* conclusion

 Beyond low-quality target texts, several samples include incorrectly formatted input fields.
 A common problem is the collapse of multi-line or bullet-list job qualifications into a single unstructured line.